Table of contents

 Objective

-As you can see from the image above, we have multiple inputs available in the UI which is representing each attribute of our USER type defined in last tutorial except the friends
+As you can see from the image above, we have multiple inputs available in the UI which is representing each attribute of our USER type defined in last tutorial except the friends field.

 The objective of this tutorial is to connect the following GraphQL query and mutation from this React application into your GraphQL local server.